Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Introduction

 A particularly important class of efficient algorithms for learning low-rank tensor decomposition is based on the Riemannian optimization.
+Different from projected gradient descent \citep{chen2019non}, in each step, the gradient is projected to the tangent space.
 The gist of these algorithms is to view the tensor of interest as a point on the Riemannian manifold \citep{holtz2012manifolds}, for example, the collection of tensors with a bounded Tucker-rank or TT-rank., and then to adapt the Riemannian gradient descent algorithm (RGrad) for minimizing the associated objective function.
-An incomplete list of representable works of RGrad for matrix and tensor applications includes the works of \citet{steinlechner2016riemannian, wei2016guarantees, wei2016guarantee,kressner2014low, cai2021generalized}.
+An incomplete list of representable works of RGrad for matrix and tensor applications includes \citet{steinlechner2016riemannian, wei2016guarantees, wei2016guarantee,kressner2014low, cai2021generalized}.
 Similarly, the TT-format tensor completion can be recast to an unconstrained problem over the Riemannian manifold and is numerically solvable via RGrad \citep{wang2019tensor}.
 This algorithm is similar to most non-convex algorithms in the sense that it starts from a good initial point on the manifold, iteratively updates the new estimate by descending along the {\it Riemannian gradient} and retracts it back to the target manifold by TTSVD.
 Here Riemannian gradient is simply the projection of vanilla gradient onto the tangent space of the manifold.
 The Riemannian gradient is low-rank and hence can significantly speedup the downstream task of TTSVD.
 Fortunately, Riemannian gradient, as shown in the works of \citet{lubich2015time, steinlechner2016riemannian}, can be fast computed using QR decomposition and recursive SVD.
 All these foregoing properties of computational efficiency make RGrad a perfect choice for TT-format tensor completion, especially for tensors of a very high order.
 Interestingly, we also observe considerable time saving by TT-format tensor completion compared with the Tucker-format tensor completion, even when the Riemannian gradient descent algorithm is applied for both scenario.
 See the numerical experiments in Section~\ref{sec:numerical}.